freenas/freenas-docs/userguide/services.rst

    S.M.A.R.T Configuration Options

-.. note:: :command:`smartd` will wake up at every configured "Check Interval".
-It will check the times you configured in :menuselection:`Tasks --> S.M.A.R.T.
+.. note:: :command:`smartd` wakes up at every configured :guilabel:`Check Interval`.
+It checks the times configured in :menuselection:`Tasks --> S.M.A.R.T.
 Tests` to see if any tests should be run.
-Since the smallest time increment for a test is an hour (60 minutes), it does not make sense to set a "Check Interval" value higher than 60 minutes.
-For example, if you set the "Check Interval" for *120* minutes and the smart test to every hour, the test will only be run every two hours since the daemon only wakes up every 2 hours.
+Since the smallest time increment for a test is an hour (60 minutes), it does not make sense to set a :guilabel:`Check Interval` value higher than 60 minutes.
+For example, if the :guilabel:`Check Interval` is set to *120* minutes and the smart test to every hour, the test will only be run every two hours because the daemon only wakes up every two hours.

 :numref:`Table %s <smart_config_opts_tab>`